Are you trying to figure out what lens is best for insect photography?

-Do not worry about ruining your photo by changing the settings when it starts raining; outside!
+Do not worry about ruining your photo by changing the settings when it rains; or outside!

-If you’re looking for a high-performing lens with an exceptional F/2.8 aperture, moisture-resistant coating that helps prevent water from entering the interior of the lens.
+If you’re looking for a high-performing lens with an exceptional F/2.8 aperture and moisture-resistant coating that helps prevent water from entering the interior of the lens.

 This lens for insect photography is the perfect companion to help you capture incredibly detailed images of your favorite pet’s six-legged creature, all in stunning detail.

-The ultrafine details and vibrant colors are sure to bring joy to any photographer – or entomologist, for that matter!
+The ultrafine details and vibrant colors will surely bring joy to any photographer – or entomologist, for that matter!

 The advanced coating technology improves lens performance, while the fast aperture will let you focus on the subject in low-light environments.

-It’s also moisture-resistant and comes with a USD, making it quick and quiet as well!
+It’s also moisture-resistant and comes with a USD, making it quick and quiet!